lucafrance/scrum.wiki-vault/Scrum/Scrum Events/Scrum Events.md

 [^scrum-team-inspects]: "The Scrum Team inspects how the last Sprint went with regards to individuals, interactions, processes, tools, and their Definition of Done.
 Inspected elements often vary with the domain of work."[^scrum-guide-2020]
 [^sprint-retrospective-concludes]: "The Sprint Retrospective concludes the Sprint."[^scrum-guide-2020]

-The Scrum Events are designed to limit the necessity of other meetings.
+The Scrum Events are designed to limit the necessity of other meetings[^events-are-used].

+[^events-are-used]: "Events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum."[^scrum-guide-2020]

 The [[Scrum Master]] ensures "that all [[Scrum events]] take place and are positive, productive, and kept within the timebox"[^scrum-guide-2020].